 The most common type of diabetes in cats is type 2 where the cells within the body do not utilize glucose from the bloodstream.
 This disease has also been conventionally addressed with a high protein/low starch diet and is often all that is need to reduce or eliminate the need for injectable insulin.
 A study on cats with diabetes fed a high protein/low carbohydrate diet resulted in a 50% or higher reduction in insulin required for 88.9% of the cats involved.
 In my four years of experience working as a nutritional consultant for a holistic veterinary clinic, switching cats from commercial foods to a balanced raw diet resulted in diabetic remission in all cats under my care.

 It is likely that diabetes in cats is essentially caused by improper diet since, in most cases, it is 100% treatable with a change to a high protein diet.

-After examining the unique metabolic functions and common pathologies of the dog and cat, it seems logical that scientists have come the correct conclusion already: carnivores, weather obligate or not have no real use for dietary carbohydrate.
+After examining the unique metabolic functions and common pathologies of the dog and cat, it seems logical that scientists have come to the correct conclusion already: carnivores, whether obligate or not have no real use for dietary carbohydrates.
 In fact, processed grains may be responsible for several common diseases that plague companion animals today.
-If your cat or dog is suffering from diabetes, contact a holistic veterinarian versed in raw diet that help you switch your pet safely.
+If your cat or dog is suffering from diabetes, contact a holistic veterinarian versed in a raw diet that helps you switch your pet safely.
 You will most likely see dramatic changes in your pet’s blood work and overall health status.